Pharmacology & Experimental Therapeutics

 Students are nominated by participating faculty and departmental admissions committees.
 The following criteria are used to prioritize nominees and select students for training grant support:

 - The caliber and interests of the candidate are important considerations.
-Highest priority is assigned to students with the strongest undergraduate and graduate academic record, including grade point average, standardized test scores, letters of recommendation, research experience, interest in study of pharmacology at the molecular or integrative level, and desire to capitalize on the resources of the interdisciplinary components of the program.
+Highest priority is assigned to students with the strongest undergraduate and graduate academic record, including grade point average, letters of recommendation, research experience, interest in study of pharmacology at the molecular or integrative level, and desire to capitalize on the resources of the interdisciplinary components of the program.

 Special attention is devoted to equitable distribution of students supported by the training grant among the eligible participating faculty.